Trazodone for Opiate Withdrawal

 What Is Trazodone?

 With the devastating effects of opiate and opioid epidemic continuing, there has been an increased focus on medications and treatment options that could help people to quit using these drugs.
-One thing being looked at is trazodone for opiate withdrawal.
+One potential treatment for trazodone is for opiate withdrawal.
 Trazodone is a generic drug sold under different brand names around the world, used for the treatment of anxiety and major depressive disorders.
 Trazodone is also used to treat insomnia.

 Increasingly, trazodone is being looked at for use during opiate withdrawal as well.
-Trazadone activates serotonin receptors and also inhibits the influx of serotonin in the brain.
-This makes it more available.
+Trazodone activates serotonin receptors and also makes more serotonin available in the brain.
 Trazodone can help with pain relief, as well as psychological symptoms of opioid withdrawal.
 Trazodone, when used in conjunction with naloxone, has also shown to reduce the severity of opiate withdrawal.

-While a doctor or a professional medical facility may prescribe trazodone for opiate withdrawal, there are some things to keep in mind.
-Firstly, no one should try to self-medicate as they go through opiate withdrawal.
+While a doctor or a professional medical facility may prescribe trazodone for opiate withdrawal, there are some aspects to keep in mind.
+First, no one should try to self-medicate as they go through opiate withdrawal.
 Even for someone with an existing trazodone prescription, it’s important to speak with a physician.
-Detoxing at home or without medical guidance can be uncomfortable or even dangerous.
+Detoxing at home or without medical guidance will likely be uncomfortable and is dangerous.
 Trying to go through detox outside a professional facility can also increase the likelihood of recurrence of use.

 Have more questions about Opiate abuse?Read the most frequently asked questions

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.